arpitkatiyar1999/Country-Picker/README.md

     - `countryPhoneCodeTextStyle: TextStyle` - Style for the country phone code text.
 Default is `Bold`.
     - `countryNameTextStyle: TextStyle` - Style for the country name text.
 Default is `TextStyle()`.
     - `countryCodeTextStyle: TextStyle` - Style for the country code text.
 Default is `TextStyle()`.

+  - `flagShape: Shape`: Shape of the country flag (e.g., rectangle , rounded etc).
+Default is `RectangleShape`.

 - `countriesListDialogDisplayProperties: CountriesListDialogDisplayProperties`-  Configures the display properties for the country selection dialog.
 The properties include:-